-- 6.14.1.1 July 4 Independence Day
+- July 4 Independence Day

-- 6.14.1.2 Labor Day
+- Labor Day

-- 6.14.1.3 Veterans Day November 11
+- Veterans Day November 11

-- 6.14.1.4 Thanksgiving Day
+- Thanksgiving Day

-- 6.14.1.5 Day after Thanksgiving
+- Day after Thanksgiving

-- 6.14.1.6 Christmas Eve or New Year's Eve [four (4) hours to be taken at the end of the work shift; County offices shall remain open for business on both days.]

-- 6.14.1.7 Christmas Day

-- 6.14.1.8 New Year's Day

-- 6.14.1.9 Martin Luther King Jr. Day

-- 6.14.1.10 President's Day

-- 6.14.1.11 Memorial Day

-- 6.14.1.12 All other days appointed by the President of the United States or Governor of the State of California for a public fast, thanksgiving, or holiday and approved by the Board of Supervisors.

-- 6.14.2 When a holiday falls on a Saturday or Sunday, the Friday preceding a Saturday holiday, or the Monday following a Sunday holiday, shall be deemed to be a holiday in lieu of the day observed for employees who are on a traditional Monday through Friday work schedule.
-When observance of Christmas Day or New Year's Day falls on a Friday, the four (4) hour holiday specified in Section 6.14.1.6 shall be observed on the preceding Thursday.

-- 6.14.3 Regular employees whose weekly two (2) days off are other than Saturday and Sunday shall be treated in the following manner:

-- 6.14.3.1 The actual listed holiday shall be the one observed by these employees.

-- 6.14.3.2 If a holiday falls on the employee's day off, he/she shall be granted eight (8) hours accumulated holiday time. - 6.14.3.3 If the employee is required to work on a holiday, such employee shall receive time and one-half compensation for hours worked in addition to eight (8) hours accumulated holiday time. - 6.14.4 Employees shall submit their requests for the Christmas Eve or New Year's Eve holiday between November 1 and November 30 of each year.
-Approval for said requests shall be made in accordance with Section 4.4.2.
-If the employee does not select a holiday during the month of November, the supervisor shall assign one of the holidays to the employee.

-6.15 Floating Holidays.

-- 6.15.1 Full-time employees shall be credited with thirty-two (32) hours of floating holiday time on July 1 of each year.
-Full time employees hired after July 1 shall receive a pro-rated amount of floating holiday time from their initial date of hire. - 6.15.2 A floating holiday shall be taken during the fiscal year and shall not accrue from one fiscal year to the next.
-Upon termination, an accrued but unused floating holiday shall be paid at a straight time rate. - 6.15.3 Floating holiday time may be taken off during the fiscal year upon the prior approval of the appointing authority.
+- Christmas Day - New Year's Day - Martin Luther King Jr. Day - President's Day - Memorial Day - All other days appointed by the President of the United States or Governor of the State of California for a public fast, thanksgiving, or holiday and approved by the Board of Supervisors. - 6.13.2 When a holiday falls on a Saturday or Sunday, the Friday preceding a Saturday holiday, or the Monday following a Sunday holiday, shall be deemed to be a holiday in lieu of the day observed for employees who are on a traditional Monday through Friday work schedule. - 6.13.3 Regular employees whose weekly two (2) days off are other than Saturday and Sunday shall be treated in the following manner: - 6.13.3.1 The actual listed holiday shall be the one observed by these employees. - 6.13.3.2 If a holiday falls on the employee's day off, he/she shall be granted eight (8) hours accumulated holiday time. - 6.13.3.3 If the employee is required to work on a holiday, such employee shall receive time and one-half compensation for hours worked in addition to eight (8) hours accumulated holiday time. - 6.14 Floating Holidays. - 6.14.1 Full-time employees shall be credited with 44 hours of floating holiday time on July 1 of each year.
+Full-time employees hired after July 1 shall receive a prorated amount of floating holiday time from their initial date of hire. - 6.14.2 A floating holiday shall be taken during the fiscal year and shall not accrue from one fiscal year to the next.
+Upon termination, an accrued but unused floating holiday shall be paid at a straight time rate.
+The County agrees as a temporary measure to allow employees to carry over into the next fiscal year accrued floating holiday time that would have been extinguished on June 30, 2020.
+Such carryover floating holiday time will be transferred to a separate leave bank type and remain available for use by the employee until December 31, 2021.
+On January 1, 2022 any unused carryover floating holiday time will be extinguished without renumeration to the employee.

+6.14.3 Floating holiday time may be taken off during the fiscal year upon the prior approval of the appointing authority.

-6.15.4 Part-time Employees
+6.14.4 Part-time Employees

-- 6.15.4.1 Regular part-time employees shall be entitled to holidays as listed in this article for their normally scheduled hours, provided they are scheduled to work those days. - 6.15.4.2 Where a holiday falls on the regularly scheduled days off of a regular part-time employee, he/she shall be entitled to equivalent time off except that such time off shall be in direct proportion as his/her regularly assigned work hours bear to a regular full time work week. - 6.15.4.3 Regular part-time employees shall be entitled to each floating holiday in direct proportion as his/her regularly assigned work week bears to full time employment.
+- 6.14.4.1 Regular part-time employees shall be entitled to holidays as listed in this article for their normally scheduled hours, provided they are scheduled to work those days. - 6.14.4.2 Where a holiday falls on the regularly scheduled days off of a regular part-time employee, the employee shall be entitled to equivalent time off except that such time off shall be in direct proportion as the employee's regularly assigned work hours bear to a regular full time work week. - 6.14.4.3 Regular part-time employees shall be entitled to each floating holiday in direct proportion as the employee's regularly assigned work week bears to full time employment.

-6.16 Alternative Schedules.
+6.15 Alternative Schedules.